-3 MAINTAINING ACADEMIC HONESTY
+3. MAINTAINING ACADEMIC INTEGRITY

 The whole community, especially the students, parents and staff must be fully aware of the fact that academic dishonesty undermines the purposes of education and denies the students' right to personal and academic integrity.
-On the other hand, upholding the standards and promoting academic honesty is encouraged for it is not only a responsible act, but also reflects the high moral standard as an IB Leaner as well as a member of the SON student body.
-Maintaining academic honesty is therefore the responsibility of the whole school community in order to nurture a positive and meaningful academic environment.
+On the other hand, upholding the standards and promoting academic integrity is encouraged for it is not only a responsible act, but also reflects the high moral standard as member of the SON student body.
+Maintaining academic integrity is therefore the responsibility of the whole school community in order to nurture a positive and meaningful academic environment.
 Students, ultimately, must be fully informed that teachers, administrators, and parents/guardians will hold them accountable for any act of academic dishonesty.

-3.1 Student Responsibility
+3.1.
+Student Responsibility

 - The students are ultimately responsible for ensuring that all work submitted for assessment is authentic, with the work or ideas of others fully and correctly acknowledged regardless if it is a small piece of classwork or an IB assessment piece.
-Students are expected to comply with all internal school deadlines; this is for their own benefit and may allow time for revising work that is of doubtful authorship before the submission of the final version. - As students of the SON, the best way to ensure that unintentional malpractice does not happen, is to keep the communication channels with the subject teachers, EE advisors and the EE Coordinator open.
+Students are expected to comply with all internal school deadlines; this is for their own benefit and may allow time for revising work that is of doubtful authorship before the submission of the final version. - As students of the SON, the best way to ensure that unintentional malpractice does not happen, is to keep the communication channels with the subject teachers, administrator, Extended Essay advisors and the Extended Essay Coordinator open.
 The School encourages a supportive culture where genuine questions from students are highly appreciated.
-While students should take initiative to check with the teachers with their questions or concerns, the school has also set up various workshops and learning activities to ensure students the opportunities to gain understanding and practice in the effort of upholding academic honesty.
+While students should take initiative to check with the teachers with their questions or concerns, the school has also set up various workshops and learning activities to ensure students the opportunities to gain understanding and practice in the effort of upholding academic integrity.

-3.2 Teacher Responsibility
+3.2.
+Teacher Responsibility

-- It is the responsibility of each teacher to confirm that, to the best of his or her knowledge, all students' work accepted or submitted for assessment is the authentic work of each candidate.
-This includes all work for internal assessment where teachers' marks are entered on the IB information system (IBIS): the secure webbased service for coordinators. - With all prevention measures implanted by the School, teachers are expected to detect any plagiarism.
-Teachers are also expected to support the school's policy on good academic practice and provide candidates with advice whenever necessary. - Teachers must be fully familiar with the academic honesty policy and fully familiar with the subject guide / core element guide including measure and requirement on academic honesty.
-It is the responsibility of teachers to support students in the preparation of their work for assessment and to ensure that all candidates' work complies with the requirements of the relevant subject guide. - Teachers must participate fully in consultations regarding academic policy needed to provide appropriate, general and subject specific information regarding the success and challenges in implementing the policy. - Encourage students to learn, discuss and ask questions about the different aspects of academic honesty at least in their own field. - Use of TURNITIN: The School has subscribed on a site license of Turnitin.com.
+- It is the responsibility of each teacher to confirm that, to the best of his or her knowledge, all students' work accepted or submitted for assessment is the authentic work of each student.
+This includes all work for internal assessment where teachers' marks are entered on the IB Information System (IBIS) and/or the Cambridge Assessment information system (CIE Direct). - With all prevention measures implanted by the School, teachers are expected to detect any plagiarism.
+Teachers are also expected to support the school's policy on good academic practice and provide students with advice whenever necessary. - Teachers must be fully familiar with the academic integrity policy and fully familiar with the subject guide / core element guide including measure and requirement on academic integrity.
+It is the responsibility of teachers to support students in the preparation of their work for assessment and to ensure that all students' work complies with the requirements of the relevant subject guide. - Teachers must participate fully in consultations regarding academic policy needed to provide appropriate, general and subject specific information regarding the success and challenges in implementing the policy. - Encourage students to learn, discuss and ask questions about the different aspects of academic integrity at least in their own field. - Use of Turnitin: The School has subscribed on a site license of Turnitin.com.
 Students and teachers will regularly use Turnitin.com as a vehicle for assessment submission, self- and peer-assessment of works, and as a tool for ensuring originality of student work.

-3.3 School Responsibility
+3.3.
+School Responsibility